SmartRider: Technical detail

 The SmartRider project includes various machines and technologies to manage and control the system including distance travelled, fare deduction, and processing.

 The SmartRider card's chip contains information such as the SmartRider number, current balance, concession/Autoload status and, if in the middle of a journey, the location the card was tagged on at.
 Upon 'tagging', this information is updated on the card by the processor.
 The processor will also store this information until the end of the day, where it is transmitted back to Transperth.
 Delayed transaction history is accessible by Transperth staff and the user if their card is linked to a Transperth account.

 The network also functions by 'pending actions', where each SmartRider processor on the network downloads a list of recent actions Transperth has taken against a list of cards.
 The processors then wait until they next see that card, upon which data can be modified on them.
 For example, a hot-listed (or cancelled) card's number will be sent out to all processors (usually within 1–2 days of being reported), and when the card is next used the 'tag on' will be declined and the card updated to cancelled status (resulting in it being rejected in the future).

-At the core of the system is the individual cards issued to passengers using the system.
-The cards are a MIFARE-based card and have a unique individual identification number allocated to each card.
-These cards communicate specific information as they interact with the relevant processing equipment at the points of boarding and disembarking from the various transport modes that the card operates across (bus, train, ferry).
+At the core of the system are the individual MIFARE cards issued to passengers using the system.
+When a card interacts with equipment, such as that found at the boarding and disembarking points for the various transport modes that the card operates across (bus, train, ferry), the data they exchange with that equipment includes a unique individual identification number that identifies that card.

 The Infigo 4 Electronic Ticketing Machine (ETM) incorporates a smartcard processor that allows the driver to sign on and off, issue cash tickets and process SmartRider transactions.
 Passengers can use the unit to top up their SmartRider cards and the ETM/GPS interface also determines the exact location of a bus at all times and calculates fare zones automatically also allowing for live app tracking.
 The project also includes the Wayfarer SCP smartcard Platform processor for tagging on and off at all 'open' train station platforms, and the SCV, the Wayfarer smartcard bus and ferry validator for tagging on and off buses and ferries.

-Information collected by processing equipment is then transmitted back to Transperth by either wired LAN (for fixed processors including standalone units and faregates) or wireless LAN (for buses and other mobile forms of transport).
+Data collected by processing equipment is then transmitted back to Transperth by either wired LAN (for fixed processors including standalone units and faregates) or wireless LAN (for buses and other mobile forms of transport).

 Major train stations are fitted with Flowbird operated access control gates, which open in response to the card.

 The Wayfarer Merit and SmarTrack back office systems provide statistical data and interface to the financial control systems of the Commonwealth Bank of Australia.
 Other functions will allow card top up via the Internet and by direct debit systems.